Georgie-x/global-gallery/README.md

 *WINDOWS*

 Download and install Node.js and npm from https://nodejs.org/en/

-    Download and install Git from [install git](https://git-scm.com/downloads)
+Download and install Git from https://git-scm.com/downloads

 2. CHOOSE PROJECT FOLDER